Your rights and responsibilities are extremely important and you should make sure that you are aware of them.

 - You must ask permission to carry out certain works, alterations or improvements.

-- Disposal of large items e.g. household furniture & flooring – contact City of Edinburgh Council, Environmental Services Department on 0131 529 3030 to arrange a special uplift.
+- Disposal of large items e.g. household furniture & flooring – contact City of Edinburgh Council, to arrange collection of bulky waste items or phone 0131 529 3030

-- Reporting problems with the stair lighting – from 1 July 2016, City of Edinburgh Council, Stair Lighting Department will no longer maintain the stair lighting so contact us if there is an issue.
+- Reporting problems with the stair lighting – contact us if there is an issue.

 Ending your tenancy